 Otherwise, your symptoms will likely guide your treatment.
 With slight papilledema and no symptoms, your doctor might simply keep checking you and do regular testing to spot any vision problems as soon as possible.

-For mild vision loss, treatment is usually to lose weight and take a diuretic (water pill) called acetazolamide.
+If doctors rule out a life-threatening cause for your papilledema, they might recommend weight loss and a diuretic (water pill) called acetazolamide.
 This drug helps bring down the pressure inside your head by lessening the amount of fluid in your body as well as the amount of fluid your brain makes.

 Removing some spinal fluid often eases the pressure and symptoms.
 Sometimes, just the fluid needed for testing is enough to make a difference.
 Or your doctor might want to do regular spinal taps to keep the pressure down.